vpdb/server/README.md

 3. [A desktop application](https://github.com/freezy/vpdb-agent) for your cabinet

 The backend server contains all the data and makes it accessible through the API.
 The web application shows off the data and lets the user browse, comment, download and rate.
-The desktop application can subscribe to the content and update automatically, knowing the file structure of your cabinet.
+The desktop application can subscribe to the content and update it automatically, knowing the file structure of your cabinet.

 ## Why is it better than what we have?